Capital & Counties Properties PLC – Annual report – 31 December 2021

 1. The unrecognised surplus on trading property is shown for informational purposes only and is not a requirement of IFRS.
 Trading property continues to be measured at the lower of cost and net realisable value in the consolidated financial statements.

-At 31 December 2018, the Group was contractually committed to £22.4 million (2017: £57.3 million) of future expenditure for the purchase, construction, development and enhancement of investment, development and trading property.
-Refer to note 29 ‘Capital Commitments’ for further information on capital commitments.
+At 31 December 2021, the Group was contractually committed to £4.1 million (2020: £0.8 million) of future expenditure for the purchase, construction, development and enhancement of investment, development and trading property.
+Refer to note 30 ‘Capital commitments’ for further information on capital commitments.

-The fair value of the Group’s investment, development and trading property at 31 December 2018 was determined by independent, appropriately qualified external valuers, JLL for Earls Court Properties and CBRE Ltd for the remainder of the Group’s property portfolio.
+The fair value of the Group’s investment, development and trading property at 31 December 2021 was determined by independent, appropriately qualified external valuers, CBRE for the Covent Garden estate and JLL for Lillie Square.
 The valuations conform to the Royal Institution of Chartered Surveyors (“RICS”) Valuation Professional Standards.
 Fees paid to valuers are based on fixed price contracts.

-Each year the Executive Directors, on behalf of the Board, appoint the external valuers.
+Each year the Company appoints the external valuers.
 The valuers are selected based upon their knowledge, independence and reputation for valuing assets such as those held by the Group.

 Valuations are performed bi-annually and are performed consistently across all properties in the Group’s portfolio.
 At each reporting date appropriately qualified employees of the Group verify all significant inputs and review computational outputs.
 Valuers submit and present summary reports to the Group’s Audit Committee, with the Executive Directors reporting to the Board on the outcome of each valuation round.